open-forest-observatory/ofo-itd-crossmapping/README.md

 [`tree-detection-accuracy-assessment.R`](https://github.com/open-forest-observatory/ofo-r/blob/main/R/tree-detection-accuracy-assessment.R),
 which includes at its core a tree matching algorithm, currently identical to the one used in our [published MEE paper](https://besjournals.onlinelibrary.wiley.com/doi/10.1111/2041-210X.13860).
+Then, the recall, precision, and F score are calculated.
+This results in accuarcy metrics for each plot and each ITD parameter set.
+The results are saved to a .csv file in `/ofo-share/ofo-itd-crossmapping_data/drone/predicted-tree-evals/`, with a filename that specifies the ITD parameter set group being evaluated.
+This step is performed by `30_evaluate-predicted-trees.R`.

-Then, the recall, precision, and F score are calculated. **NOTE:** It will be critical that we carefully review the size ranges of trees that are considered eligible for matching within this function to ensure that each plot survey protocol involved exhaustively measuring trees within the matching-eligible size classes.
+ **NOTE:** It will be critical that we carefully review the size ranges of trees that are considered eligible for matching within this function to ensure that each plot survey protocol involved exhaustively measuring trees within the matching-eligible size classes.
 Otherwise, we may (e.g.) end up with an artificially inflated false-positive rate (low precision) just because some drone-detected trees that existed in reality were not measured because they were too small.
 This is performed by `30_evaluate-predicted-trees.R`.
-*TODO:* Currently this just runs on a single predicted tree map and does not save the results anywhere.
-We need to run this across all predicted tree maps and save the results to file.
-Ideally, this would be a single file that contains the accuracy results from each tree map, which should be pretty feasible to do within this workflow because the compute for each tree map comparison is not very intensive.

-## Steps remaining to implement

-Aside fromt the TO DO items associated with each existing step above, the remaining computational steps include:
+### Identify the best ITD parameter sets

-- Summarize the resulting accuracy data across each field plot and each ITD parameter set to yield inferences into how ITD accuracy changes across stand structure and composition, and how this interacts ith the ITD parameters.
+Summarize the resulting accuracy data across each field plot and each ITD parameter set to yield inferences into how ITD accuracy changes across stand structure and composition, and how this interacts ith the ITD parameters.
+Some initial steps in this direction are performed by `31_visualize-parameterset-performance.R`, which includes some demonstrations of plotting raw results as a series of scatterplots and fitting a multivariate GAM to visualize the partial dependency plots.

+We will need to think through carefully how to summarize the accuracy data across plots and ITD parameter sets.
+For example, there is probably not one best parameter set across all plots, and instead we will need to explore how the ideal parameter set varies across gradients in forest structure (and possibly species composition).
+It also may be misleading to focus on the single one optimal parameter set for each scenario, beacuse there may be others that perform almost identically, which are also strong performers for other parameter sets or plots.